justeattakeaway/fozzie-components/packages/services/f-http/README.md

 ```

 ### Setting Authorisation Token
-You can optionally set an authorisation token globally so that all requests provide it
+You can globally set the authorisation token so that all requests provide it

 ```js
 // Some event happened that means we now have a token